Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

   * Process HCS messages in the strict order determined by their consensus timestamp and sequence number.
 In cases of conflicting messages within the same consensus second, the message with the lower sequence number **must** take precedence.
   * Verify that the `version` field is `"2.0"`.
 Messages with other versions **must** be processed according to their respective version specifications or ignored if unsupported.
   * Verify the cryptographic `proof` accompanying each operation against the verification method specified in the proof, ensuring that this verification method is authorized by the DID's designated `controller`(s) *at that point in time according to the processed message history*.
 The specific validation rules depend on the operation type (see Section 3.1.2).
+  * Validate that the top-level `did` field in the HCS message matches the `didDocument.id` when the `didDocument` property is present.
   * Reject any message with a missing, invalid, or unverifiable `proof`, or a proof generated by an unauthorized key (i.e., a key not associated with the controller for the specified `proofPurpose` at that time).
   * When processing an update that changes the `controller` property itself, validate the operation's `proof` against the *previous* (currently authorized) controller's keys.

 **HCS Topic Access Control vs. DID Control:**